landoyjx/charting_library/.github/ISSUE_TEMPLATE/Data_question.md

 **Console logs**

-Uncommend `debug: true` in the widget constructor and post here all console logs. ```Use a triple backtick in front and behind the logs.```
+Uncomment `debug: true` in the widget constructor and post here all console logs. ```Use a triple backtick in front and behind the logs.```

 **Symbol**